dr-cs/databases/slides/advanced-relational-design.md

         - add $X \rightarrow Z$ to $F^+$
 - **until** $F^+$ does not change any further

-This algorithm is instructive, but tedious and expensive.
-There's a better way ...
+This algorithm is instructive, but tedious and expensive and we present it mainly for conceptual understanding.
+There's also a better way ...

 # Attribute Closure

-The normal forms we consider in this class (1NF through BCNF) are based on keys, so we need a way to use FDs to determine the keys of a relation.

-If $X$ is a superkey of $R$ then $X \rightarrow R$.
-In other words, all the attributes of $R$ are determined by $X$.

 The set of attributes functionally determined by $X$ under $F$ is the *closure* of $X$ under $F$, denoted $X^+$.

-# Computing Attribute Closure

 **Algorithm 15.1** Determining $X^+$, the closure of $X$ under $F$